Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: Evidence of Non-Markovianity

-The red curve in panel (b) of Fig. \ref{BLP} is for the case of \(XYZ\) spin-exchange interaction between the system-qubits (see Sec. \ref{koyela}).
+The red curve in Fig. \ref{BLP}(b) is for the case of the \(XYZ\) spin-exchange interaction between the qubits of the system (see Sec. \ref{C}).
 It depicts the distance between the time-evolved states corresponding to the initial states, $\ket{\psi_0}=\ket{10}$ and $\ket{\tilde{\psi_0}}=\ket{00}$.

-The red curves in the panels (a) and (b) of Fig. \ref{BLP} exhibit clear non-monotonicity of the distance calculated with respect to time, so that the measure \(N\) will be positive for these measures.
-In both these cases, we have considered instances where the qubit 1 has different initial states in the evolution.
-Non-monotonicity can however appear also if the qubit 1 has the same state initially, as can, e.g., be accomplished by choosing the two-qubit initial states as $\ket{\psi_0}=\ket{01}$ and $\ket{\tilde{\psi_0}}=\ket{00}$.
-The interaction between the qubits is chosen as the Ising interaction as in Sec. \ref{B}.
+The red curves in Figs. \ref{BLP}(a) and \ref{BLP}(b) and exhibit clear nonmonotonicity of the distance calculated with respect to time, so the measure \(N\) will be positive for these measures.
+In both these cases, we have considered instances where qubit 1 has different initial states in the evolution.
+Nonmonotonicity can however appear also if qubit 1 has the same state initially as can be accomplished, e.g., by choosing the two-qubit initial states as $\ket{\psi_0}=\ket{01}$ and $\ket{\tilde{\psi_0}}=\ket{00}$.
+The interaction between the qubits is chosen as the Ising interaction as in Sec. \ref{A}.
 In this case, the initial distance between the states of qubit 1 is vanishing.
-Again, a non-monotonicity shows up - with time - in the distance between the evolved states.
-See panel (c) of Fig. \ref{BLP}.
+Again, nonmonotonicity shows up (with time) in the distance between the evolved states [see Fig. \ref{BLP}(c)].

-A different conceptualization for measuring non-Markovianity was proposed by Rivas, Huelga and Plenio (``RHP'') in Ref. \cite{Huelga}, building on the fact that the system-auxiliary entanglement decays under Markovian dynamics.
-The corresponding measure within a selected time interval $[t_0,t_{max}]$ is given by
+A different conceptualization for measuring non-Markovianity was proposed by Rivas et al. in Ref. \cite{Huelga}, building on the fact that the system-auxiliary entanglement decays under Markovian dynamics.
+The corresponding measure within a selected time interval $[t_0,t_{\text{max}}]$ is given by

-Here, $\Delta E= E[\rho_{SA}(t_0)]-E[\rho_{SA}(t_{max})]$, $E$ is an entanglement measure.
-The initial system-auxiliary (SA) state is taken as the maximally entangled state, $|\phi^+_d\rangle=\frac{1}{\sqrt{d}}\sum_{n=0}^{d-1} \ket{n} \ket{n} $.
+Here, $\Delta E= E[\rho_{\text{SA}}(t_0)]-E[\rho_{\text{SA}}(t_{\text{max}})]$ and $E$ is an entanglement measure.
+The initial system-auxiliary state is taken as the maximally entangled state $|\phi^+_d\rangle=\frac{1}{\sqrt{d}}\sum_{n=0}^{d-1} \ket{n} \ket{n} $.
 For a Markovian evolution, the derivative of entanglement is always negative, as entanglement decreases monotonically in such cases, leading to $I^{(E)}=0$.
 A positive \(I^{(E)}\) will imply a non-Markovian nature of the evolution.
-In Fig. \ref{RHP}, we plot the system-auxiliary entanglement as functions of time for the lone-qubit Markovian limit, the Ising interaction (Sec. \ref{B}), and the \(XYZ\) interaction (Sec. \ref{koyela}).
+In Fig. \ref{RHP} we plot the system-auxiliary entanglement as a function of time for the lone-qubit Markovian limit, the Ising interaction (Sec. \ref{A}), and the \(XYZ\) interaction (Sec. \ref{C}).
 For all the curves in Fig. \ref{RHP}, the measure of entanglement is chosen to be the concurrence \cite{Bennett, Hill, Wootters}.